emilsekerinski/softwaredesign/README.md

 ## Elements of Software Design

 This is a series of interactive notebooks that are used for teaching software design and more specifically concurrent system design at McMaster University.
 The accompanying assignments and tests are not part of this repository.
-A novel aspect is the use of state diagrams for teaching concurrency, including the non-interference, see:
+A novel aspect is the use of state diagrams for teaching concurrency, including non-interference, see:

 [Teaching Concurrency with the Disappearing Formal Method](http://doi.org/10.1007/978-3-030-32441-4_9).
 Sekerinski, E. In Dongol, B.; Petre, L.; and Smith, G., editor(s), Formal Methods Teaching, volume 11758 of Lecture Notes in Computer Science, pages 135–149, 2019.
 Springer, Cham.